France's Macron questions U.S. commitment to NATO in Economist interview

 “What we are currently experiencing is the brain death of NATO,” Macron was quoted as saying.

-Asked whether he still believed in the Article Five “collective defense” stipulations of NATO’s founding treaty - under which an attack against one ally is considered as an attack against all allies - Macron answered: “I don’t know”.

-Reporting by Michel Rose; Editing by GV De Clercq and Hugh Lawson
+Asked whether he still believed in the Article Five “collective defence” stipulations of NATO’s founding treaty - under which an attack against one ally is considered as an attack against all allies - Macron answered: “I don’t know”.
+(Reporting by Michel Rose; Editing by GV De Clercq and Hugh Lawson)